dkulundzic/ios-template/README.md

 ./rename.swift Template NEW_PROJECT_NAME
 ```

-After the script successfully renames the project, you will need to rename the root project folder from "Template" to "NEW_PROJECT_NAME".
+After the script successfully renames the project, you will need to rename the root project folder from **Template** to **NEW_PROJECT_NAME** (or something else).
 Should be good-to-go after this completes.

 # Project structure